replayio/devtools/README.md

 ### Community

-Everybody's welcome to join us [on Discord](https://replay.io/discord/).
-We can help with getting started with the project, finding issues to work on and chatting about the future of DevTools.
+Everybody's welcome to join us [on Discord](https://replay.io/discord/), but please read through our [Community Etiquette](https://docs.replay.io/contribute/contributing-to-replay) guidelines first.
+There we can help you get setup, find your first issue, and chat about the future of DevTools!

 ### Contributing to the project

 We encourage everybody to contribute to the project!
-If you're just getting started, we recommend looking through and grabbing [any of these issues](https://github.com/RecordReplay/devtools/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).
-Feel free to ping any of the maintainers [on Discord](https://replay.io/discord/) if you have any questions!
+If you're just getting started we recommend looking through and grabbing [any of these issues](https://github.com/RecordReplay/devtools/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).
+If you have questions, but aren’t sure where to ask them, feel free to post in the [#development](https://discord.com/channels/779097926135054346/795692423513767956) or [#frontend](https://discord.com/channels/779097926135054346/957390059714281482) channels.
+Please do not "@" or direct message maintainers directly.

 ### Running tests: